MilenaRPotes/MoneyTracker/README.md

+## 🚧 This project is currently in development.
+👉 Please switch to the `developer` branch to view the latest code: git checkout developer

+---
 ## 🧾 Overview

 **Money Tracker** is a personal finance management application built with **WPF in C#** using the **MVVM architectural pattern**.